 How to plant in the ground

-3. If you have heavy soil, add a bulb compost with horticultural grit to give your bulbs the best
+2. Prepare poor soils for planting tulips by applying a slow-release fertiliser like Gro-Sure Slow Release Plant Food.
+If you have heavy soil, add a good quality compost and horticultural grit to improve drainage and give your bulbs the best start.

-4. Make sure the bulb tip is pointing upwards and then fill the hole, compacting the soil around
+4. Place a bulb in each hole, making sure that the tip of the bulb is pointing upwards.
+Then fill the hole, firming the soil gently around the bulb.

 How to plant in containers

-2. Add a bulb compost to the container filling to around 20cm below the rim.
+2. Fill the container with bulb compost or multi-purpose compost to around 20cm below the rim.

-3. Place the tulip bulbs about 5-8cm apart, with the tips of the bulbs pointing up.
+3. Place the tulip bulbs on the compost, spaced around 5-8cm apart with the tips of the bulbs pointing upwards.

-2. Deadhead the tulip as soon as the flower has dropped its petals.
+2. Deadhead tulips as soon as the flowers drop their petals.

 Pests and Diseases

-Tulips can be damaged by slugs and snails so applying organic pellets or copper tape is
+Tulips can be damaged by slugs and snails, so we recommend applying slug deterrents or placing copper tape around pots.